-From aromatherapy to perfume, cleaning and cosmetics—essential oils are an ancient ingredient that are having a moment in modern culture.
+From aromatherapy to perfume, cleaning, and cosmetics—essential oils are an ancient ingredient that is having a moment in modern culture.
 The term "essential" is a bit of a misnomer, it's used colloquially because it contains the "essence" of a plant's fragrance, not because it's in any way nutritional.

 Essential oils are retrieved from plants using either cold pressing or steam distillation—they are extremely potent and concentrated.
 (Which means they're super-strong when you take a deep, direct whiff!)

 Practitioners of aromatherapy believe that certain scents can inspire emotional and physiological responses, and use pure forms and blends of essential oils to elicit a certain response or "treat" a condition.
 But what does that mean?

 Essentially, "molecules of the oil are inhaled or absorbed through the skin, they are said to influence the nervous system and brain areas (such as the limbic system) and affect hormones, brain chemicals, metabolism, and other body functions," according to an article from Verywell.
 They are said to help ease stress, help you sleep and ease stress, among other benefits.

 Whether you want to shop for essential oils for your aromatherapy diffuser, a homemade wearable scent or to improve your home's feng shui, it's important to be an informed shopper.
 Poor quality or diluted essential oils can be ineffective or spoil easily.